reacheight/wind/README.md

 * Determine heroes' lanes
 * Chek Power Treads main attribute on skill usage or resource refilling
 * Calculate how much time teams didn't buy items with max stock (wards, smokes, etc.)
+* Track if Glyph is used on T1 towers